ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Aggregate feedback is consumed by Domain Owners to verify their understanding of how a given domain is being processed by the Mail Receiver.
-Aggregate reporting data on emails that pass all DMARC-supporting authentication checks is used by Domain Owners to verify that their authentication practices remain accurate.
+Aggregate reporting data on emails that pass all DMARC-supporting validation checks is used by Domain Owners to verify that their authentication practices remain accurate.
 For example, if a third party is sending on behalf of a Domain Owner, the Domain Owner can use aggregate report data to verify ongoing authentication practices of the third party.

-Data on email that only partially passes underlying authentication checks provides visibility into problems that need to be addressed by the Domain Owner.
+Data on email that only partially passes underlying validation checks provides visibility into problems that need to be addressed by the Domain Owner.
 For example, if either SPF or DKIM fails to pass, the Domain Owner is provided with enough information to either